 - The Master of Science in Communication: Integrated Marketing Communication (M.S.I.M.C) emphasizes the practical applications of the degree program by placing students in hands-on experiences.
 Many programs focus on case studies to increase students’ working knowledge of contemporary marketing methods and strategies.
 This could be a great start for those entering the industry because it may place you directly into actual career scenarios.

-Doctorate in Communication Programs
+What are Doctorate in Communication Programs?

 If you’re pursuing a doctoral degree program, get ready to enter a competitive field.
 Due to both the coursework and intensity of the programs available, applicants usually could expect to supply both GRE exam scores and a 3.0 undergraduate GPA.
 Once accepted into a program, students may expect the program to take anywhere from 4 to 5 years to complete.
 Program lengths vary by school.